Thank-You Notes: To Send or Not To Send

 Why?
-Handwritten notes are warmer and more special than other forms of thank-yous.
-The rule of thumb is that you should send a written note any time you receive a gift (even a ‘thank you’ gift) and the giver wasn’t there to thank in person.
+Handwritten notes are warmer and more special than other forms of thank yous.
+The rule of thumb is that you should send a written note any time you receive a gift (even a ‘thank you’ gift) and the giver wasn’t there to be thanked in person.
 But notes are not always necessary.
 If, for example, the gift is from a close friend or relative (and it’s not a wedding gift) you can email or call instead if you prefer.
 Below are some other note-writing guidelines:

 Even though the gift giver attended the shower in your honor and you had a chance to say thanks for her gift, you should still send a written note.